pavlosprotopapas/course-starter-harvard/chapters/chapter1.md

 ---
-title: 'Chapter 1: Getting started'
+title: 'Lecture 4: Lecture Demo'
 description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+  'The following examples are intended to complement the lecture.
+They can be used to clarify important steps from the lecture.
+You are strongly encouraged to do them.'
 prev: null
 next: /chapter2
 type: chapter